boprime/jibojing-academic/content/project/example/index.md

 ---
-title:A study on the correlation between volume standardized urination frequency and symptoms and signs in patients with interstitial cystitis summary:A clinical study focus on the relationship between volume standardized urination frequency and symptoms and signs such as bladder volume and pain level in patients with interstitial cystitis .
+title:A study on the correlation between volume standardized urination frequency and symptoms and signs in patients with interstitial cystitis
+summary: A clinical study focus on the relationship between volume standardized urination frequency and symptoms and signs such as bladder volume and pain level in patients with interstitial cystitis
 tags:
   - Clinical research
 date: ''